xenify-io/litepaper/README.md

 ## ⚡️ Recycling Rewards Example

 Let's walk through an example to illustrate how the recycling feature works.
-Imagine you are a veXNF holder on BNB Chain, and you decide to recycle your native chain reward balance of 1.0 BNB during the first hour of the cycle.
+Imagine you are a veXNF holder on BNB Chain, and you decide to recycle your native chain reward balance of 1.0 ETH during the first hour of the cycle.
 First, the protocol calculates your burn contribution.
-Since the batch value is 0.1 BNB on BNB Chain, your 1.0 BNB rewards equate to 10 batches.
-Your 10 batches will be allocated to either the XEN burn or the YSL burn, depending on which burn has the lowest contribution.
+Since the batch value is 0.01 ETH on Arbitrum, your 1.0 ETH rewards equate to 10 batches.
+Your 100 batches will be allocated to either the vXEN burn or the YSL burn, depending on which burn has the lowest contribution.
 Next, your burn fee is deducted from the rewards based on the fee formula.
-Recycling in hour 1 means your burn fee is 0.49975 BNB.
+Recycling in hour 1 means your burn fee is 0.49975 ETH.

 <br>